Slavonia: Federal Yugoslavia and the independence of Croatia

 After World War II, Croatia—including Slavonia—became a single-party Socialist federal unit of the Socialist Federal Republic of Yugoslavia, ruled by the Communists, but enjoying a degree of autonomy within the federation.
 The autonomy effectively increased after the 1974 Yugoslav Constitution, basically fulfilling a goal of the Croatian Spring movement, and providing a legal basis for independence of the federative constituents.
 In 1947, when all borders of the former Yugoslav constituent republics had been defined by demarcation commissions, pursuant to decisions of the AVNOJ of 1943 and 1945, the federal organization of Yugoslav Baranya was defined as Croatian territory allowing its integration with Slavonia.
 The commissions also set up the present-day 317.6 km border between Serbia and Croatia in Syrmia, and along the Danube River between Ilok and mouth of the Drava and further north to the Hungarian border, the section south of confluence of the Drava matching the border between the Kingdom of Croatia-Slavonia and the Bács-Bodrog County that existed until 1918 and the end of World War I.

+The 1964 Slavonia earthquake caused widespread devastation and several human casualties.
+A large area of the region entered a period of several years of reconstruction afterwards.

 In the 1980s the political situation in Yugoslavia deteriorated with national tension fanned by the 1986 Serbian SANU Memorandum and the 1989 coups in Vojvodina, Kosovo and Montenegro.
 In January 1990, the Communist Party fragmented along national lines, with the Croatian faction demanding a looser federation.
 In the same year, the first multi-party elections were held in Croatia, with Franjo Tuđman's win raising nationalist tensions further.
 The Serbs in Croatia, intent on achieving independence from Croatia, left the Sabor and declared the autonomy of areas that would soon become the unrecognized self-declared Republic of Serbian Krajina (RSK).
 As tensions rose, Croatia declared independence in June 1991; however the declaration came into effect on 8 October 1991.
 Tensions escalated into the Croatian War of Independence when the Yugoslav National Army and various Serb paramilitaries attacked Croatia.
 By the end of 1991, a high intensity war fought along a wide front reduced Croatia to controlling about two-thirds of its territory.